EdsonAlvarado/Datos-Masivos/Evaluacion/README.md

 ```

 ### Exercise 7

 > Create a new DataFrame with new column and divide 2 columns for the new column

+> Here we use the withColumn function and give as parameters the name of the new column and an operation between the columns
 ```
 //7
 val df2 = df.withColumn("HV Ratio", df("High")/df("Volume"))